ianthehenry/hexagain/content/articles/connectivity/fifth-row-edge-template.md

  (disabled (A1 B1 C1 D1 E1 I1 J1 A2 B2 C2 D2 J2 A3 B3 A4)))
 </script>

-That leaves us with three interesting weak points.
+Which leaves us with three interesting weak points.
 We won't be able to respond to an intrusion at any of these points by reducing our path to a smaller template.
 Instead, we'll answer with with forcing moves that will eventually conspire to get us a connection.

-Let's take it from the top.
+Let's go through these one at a time, starting with the topmost.

 <script type="application/json">
 (